hannobraun/playground/2025-08-02_language-design/README.md

 # Access only two, drop the third.
 vec => { x y _ } .

-# Acces only one, drop all others.
+# Access only one, drop all others.
 vec => { x ... } .
 ```